“…better representation and advancement of women barristers on the Western Circuit.”

 Back to the Bar series

-We are delighted to announce that we will be commissioning a new research project ‘Back to the Bar: Five Years On’ to be published in 2023.
+We are delighted to announce that we will be commissioning a new ‘Back to the Bar’ research project.
 Stay tuned for further updates!

 ‘Back to the Bar: The Impact of Covid-19’ May 2020: We listened to the concerns raised directly with us about the impact of Covid-19 on working practices, especially for primary carers, who are disproportionately women.
 In this paper, we highlight the risks and recommend practical steps to minimise them.
 We implore the judiciary, HMCTs and Chambers’ to Consider The Carers.